bankymondial/Machine-learning-zoomcamp-workspace/README.md

 # Machine-learning-zoomcamp
 Hello World!
-Welcome to the solutions to homework from the Machine learning zoomcamp course by DataTalksClub.
+Welcome to the solutions to homework and everything related to Machine learning zoomcamp course by DataTalksClub.